 Microsoft has also gone this route, with the Editor feature that makes suggestions for your writing by pinging you about frequently used works.
 The Research tool lets you find relevant information in the Word document.
 The feature continues to undergo development, and over time it may cut down on how much time you need to spend researching in the browser.

 Microsoft offers several pricing tiers, ranging from $5 per month to $35 depending on your needs.
-Mid- and high-tier plans give you access to communication tools like Microsoft Teams, Yammer or HD video conferencing through Skype.
+Mid- and high-tier plans give you access to communication tools like Yammer or HD video conferencing through Skype.
+All Microsoft plan holders will have access to teams, as the company recently announced it would be offering a free version.

 Google's pricing structure is a little more straightforward.
 Each user costs $5 per month, with the price jumping to $10 per month for additional security and storage enhancements from the Business plan.
 There's also an enterprise level for those with larger needs, although you'll have to contact Google for pricing.

 In the end, the right choice depends on your team's needs and which best fits your workflow.
 Some are more familiar with a set of tools and may prefer the Microsoft or Google route given their background.
-Make your choice and then get to work.
+Make your choice, then get to work.